-Sales or transfers - If you are a taxpayer that, outside the usual course of business, sells or transfers the major part of any one or more of
+Sales or transfers - If, outside the usual course of business, you sell or transfer the major part of any one or more of

-- the stock of goods which you are in the business of selling, - the furniture or fixtures of your business, - the machinery and equipment of your business, or - the real property of your business, you or the purchaser must complete and send us Form CBS-1, Notice of Sale or Purchase of Business Assets, no later than 10 days after the date the sale took place.
-Mail this form, along with copies of the sales contract and financing agreement, to Illinois Department of Revenue, Bulk Sales Section, P.O.
-Box 19035, Springfield, Illinois 62794-9035.
+- the stock of goods which you are in the business of selling, - · the furniture or fixtures of your business, - the machinery and equipment of your business, or - the real property of your business, you or the purchaser must complete and send us Form CBS-1, Notice of Sale or Purchase of Business Assets, no later than 10 days after the date the sale took place.
+Mail this form, along with copies of the sales contract and financing agreement, to the address on the form.
+You should allow 12 weeks for processing.
+If your request is properly made, the expiration of the statute of limitations (absent fraud) will not extend beyond 18 months from the date of your request.
+Mail your request and a copy of your previously submitted return to Illinois Department of Revenue, P.O.
+Box 19044, Springfield, Illinois 62794-9044.